+This is a common problem faced by owners of large industrial, residential, or commercial buildings equipped with a renewable source and an energy storage device.
+It is fairly standard to control these systems with simple rules, such as a buying energy when the electricity price is below some threshold and selling when it is above a different threshold.
+Such policies (known as policy function approximations) are often utilized as they are easy to implement, but it is quite difficult to adapt them to nonstationary environments, as is typical in energy applications.
+Deterministic lookahead approaches (also referred to as model predictive control or rolling horizon procedures) are also commonly used methods whose performance suffers in this highly stochastic environment.
+More sophisticated policies, such as those based on computing value functions for system states via dynamic programming or approximate dynamic programming, are necessary to maximize profits in this system.

-The paper first focuses on carefully modeling the stochastics involved in the problem, ensuring that any policies resulting from optimizing the system model would also perform well in practice.
-Wind power generation is modeled with the univariate crossing state hidden semi-Markov model (HSMM) presented in \cite{durante2017} which is unique in its ability to capture both crossing time distributions and the distribution of errors from forecast.
-Crossing times, which are contiguous blocks of time for which a stochastic process is above or below some reference series (in this case a forecast) are not well replicated by standard autoregressive models which have been popular in the study of energy storage models \citep[e.g.][]{lohndorf2010optimal, zhou2013managing}.
+However, even state-of-the-art dynamic programming methods are vulnerable to errors in the modeling of the underlying stochastic processes.
+A common pitfall when modeling energy storage problems is the use of standard time series models for wind power forecast errors, such as autoregressive (AR) models which are popular in the study of energy storage systems \citep[e.g.][]{lohndorf2010optimal, zhou2013managing}, that do not adequetly capture the crossing times of stochastic processes.
+This is a key characteristic of stochastic processes that arise in storage problems.
+Crossing times are contiguous blocks of time for which a stochastic process is above or below some reference series (in this case, a forecast).
+This paper models wind power generation with the univariate crossing state hidden semi-Markov model (HSMM) presented in \cite{durante2017} which is unique in its ability to capture both crossing time distributions and the distribution of errors from forecast.
 Additionally, the distribution of areas above and below the forecast (the surpluses and deficits of energy produced versus expected output) are accurately replicated by the crossing state model.